 That being said, the bond between child and parent is important, and adding a third parent distorts that bond.
 Another family member or a step-parent can certainly act as a parental figure to a child without being legally recognized as a parent.
 For generations, grandparents and extended family have helped raise children, but they didn’t insist on being raised to the same level legally as a parent.
 They simply took responsibility for the child because they had a concept of family.

 Grandparents have helped raise children, but they didn’t insist on being legally recognized as a parent.

 In regards to polyamorous relationships and “throuples” (three-way partnerships), these relationships have no legal standing.
 Polygamy is only close to being legalized in one state (Utah), and so the laws for separation in these unions are unclear.
 The truth is, throuples are fairly new, and most throuples don’t see them as actually lasting for the long term.
 If a child is brought into this situation, it could be incredibly damaging for their mental health, and terribly confusing for them.
-They may also bond with their biological parents more than the third parent, and that could cause rifts in the family.
+They may also bond with their biological parents more than the third parent, and that could cause rifts in the three-parent family.

 We Know Fragile Families Are Harmful for Children